ASU-cubesat/phxsat-gsw-public/README.md

 2. TNC: Kantronics KPC 9612 Plus

 ### Tracking the satellite:
-1. Fetch the TLE for Phoenix from either the phoenix cubesat official website or space-track.org
+1. Fetch the TLE for Phoenix from either the phoenix cubesat official website (phxcubesat.asu.edu) or space-track.org (need a space-track account, however)
 2. Use a satellite tracking software like GPredict to calculate overhead passes for your location.
 This could be used with an automatic rotor system that ensures better connectivity.
 GPredict also helps with dopler shifting on your radio.

 ### Compile Phoenix Ground Station